Breastfeeding and cancer treatments

 If chemotherapy finishes a few weeks before your baby is born, you may be able to breastfeed straight away.
 Your midwife will give you lots of support and advice.

-If you continue chemotherapy after the birth, your doctor or nurse will recommend you do not breastfeed.
+You may have to continue chemotherapy after the birth.
+In this situation, your doctor or nurse will recommend you do not breastfeed.
 This is because the drugs could be passed to your baby through breast milk.

 If you are not having any other treatment after chemotherapy, you could think about expressing milk.
 You will not be able to keep this milk for your baby.
 But expressing milk means you will still be producing milk when chemotherapy finishes.
 After a few weeks you could then start to breastfeed.